SuperDARN/rst/docs/dev/code_reviews.md

 2. Click on `files changed` at the top of the PR conversation below the title on the right side

     !!!
 Note
-        Before starting a code review always check for others comments, if something you have stated is already stated then you can leave it alone or give a "thumbs up :+1" to the comment to show support.
+        Please read the previous comments on the PR before starting a code review.
+If something has already been mentioned in the conversation, then you can leave it alone or give a "thumbs up :+1" to the comment to show support.

-3. Now review the changes that occurred in this PR - avoid commenting on other lines not included in the changes as this is `scope creep`.
+3. Review the changes in this PR.
+To prevent `scope creep`, avoid commenting on other lines that have not been modified in the PR (open a new issue instead).
 4. To comment on a single line of code, hover the cursor over the line numbers on the left side and click the **+** button that appears.
 To comment on several consecutive lines, hold the **+** button and drag the cursor down to select the relevant lines.
+5. Write any feedback or questions in the box.
+You can also suggest concrete changes to a line of code using the [suggestion](https://haacked.com/archive/2019/06/03/suggested-changes/) syntax

-5. Now write any feedback or questions in the box and hit `Start a review` on the bottom right in the pop up window.
+6. Click `Start a review` on the bottom right in the pop up window.

     !!!
 Warning
-        Do not make several single comments as this can cause a lot of email notifications
+        Making several single comments causes a lot of email notifications, so please use the `Start a review` option

-6. If you want to change a line in the code use a [suggestion](https://haacked.com/archive/2019/06/03/suggested-changes/)
-7. If you wish to comment on several consecutive lines hold **+** down and drag the cursor down to select multiple lines
-8. Once you are done, click on `Finish your changes` or `Review changes` (if no comments made) then comment on any general feedback in the text box.
+8. Once you are done, click on `Finish your review` or `Review changes` (if no comments made), and provide some general feedback in the text box.
 This should include what type of review you did and if you will be continuing your review at a later time/date.
 Some examples include:
     - Testing and code review to find a bug
     - Code review on style/formatting
     - Partial code review